Sara Jane Olson: Los Angeles Police Department bombs

 On August 21, 1975, a bomb that came close to detonating was discovered where a Los Angeles Police Department patrol car had been parked earlier in front of an International House of Pancakes restaurant.
-After the bomb was discovered, all Los Angeles police were ordered to search under their cars, and another bomb was found in front of a police department station about a mile away.
+After the bomb was discovered, all Los Angeles police were ordered to search under their cars and another bomb was found in front of a police station about a mile away.
 Soliah was accused of planting the bombs in an attempt to avenge the SLA members who had died in 1974 in the shootout with LA police.

 The pipe bombs were rigged to detonate as the patrol cars drove away.
 One police officer present that day described the first bomb as one of "the most dangerous pipe bombs he had ever seen" and said:

-At Soliah's 2002 sentencing hearing on the bombing, police officer John Hall, who had been in the car parked over the bomb, talked about a little girl who stood feet away with her family:

 Soliah and five other SLA members were indicted in 1976 for setting the police bombs.
 She vanished before the trial could start.
-When Soliah was brought to trial years later, prosecutors did not believe the evidence against her was a "slam dunk".
-They did believe that it was enough to convince a jury of her guilt.
-Two witnesses who had testified in her grand jury indictment had died by the time she was tried.
+When Soliah was brought to trial at the turn of the century, prosecutors did not believe the evidence against her was a "slam dunk" but did believe it was enough to convince a jury of her guilt.
+Two witnesses who testified in the 1976 grand jury indictment had died by the time Soliah (now known as Sara Jane Olson) was tried.
 At the grand jury, a plumber who had sold materials used in the bomb had picked Soliah out of a lineup as one of the buyers.
 A bomb expert had said the explosive could have been built in Soliah's apartment.
 Police could not identify any fingerprints on the devices other than those of the officers who had disarmed them.
 But Soliah's fingerprint, handwriting, and signature were identified on a letter sent to order a fuse that could only be used for bomb-making.
 Components matching those used in the police car bombs were found in a locked closet at the Precita Avenue house where Soliah lived with the other remaining members of the SLA.